 - State Data Stewards are agencies, universities or nonprofits who oversee collections of state and local information on protected areas.
 Currently, 30 states have defined steward organizations of varying capacities.
 Learn more about the USGS State Stewards program »

 - National NGO Data Stewards include The Nature Conservancy, the Trust for Public Land and Ducks Unlimited (these latter two also lead the National Conservation Easement Database (NCED) which provides easement data to PAD-US and is partly supported by USGS GAP), plus others.
 Read more about the PAD-US NGO Working Group and download fact sheet (scroll down to bottom of page)»

 14 federal agencies contribute land, water, and boundary information to PAD-US.
 Individual federal agency completeness estimates below balance acres inventoried and quality of data/attributes in each inventory, including fee parcels, easement interests and major designations:

 |Army Corps of Engineers||—||Bureau of Ocean Energy Management||—|

 |Bureau of Reclamation||—||Census Bureau (state lines)||—|

-Use the visualization below to explore for state stewards: Completeness is the estimate of the degree to which all fee protected areas are inventoried for the state, plus qualitative consideration for overall accuracy (alignment, attribute completion) of the data.
+Use the visualization below to explore for state stewards: Completeness is the estimate of the degree to which all fee simple protected areas are inventoried for the state, plus qualitative consideration for overall accuracy (alignment, attribute completion) of the data.
 Estimates of easement inventory completion are available from the National Conservation Easement Database.
-Last Update is the most recent year a state’s data was updated into PAD-US (not all states can be updated every year, some may be in forthcoming PAD-US releases).
-Capacity is a qualitative indication of the programmatic robustness of the State Steward (consistency, budget, commitment, etc.).
+Update Year is the most recent year a state’s data was updated in PAD-US or the year an update is expected (not all states can be updated every year).
+Capacity is a qualitative indication of the programmatic robustness of the State Steward’s ability to support PAD-US updates (data availability, consistency, budget, commitment, etc.).